Lieutenant Nancy Dunlap

 Fors is married has two young children that keep him busy.

-A fifteen-year veteran of the Minneapolis Police Department, Sgt.
-Christopher Gaiters has been with homicide for just over a month.
-"The month and a half has seemed like a good four years, as far as the amount of information I've learned."
+A twenty-two-year veteran of the Minneapolis Police Department, Sgt.
+Christopher Gaiters has been with homicide for eight years.
 Prior to homicide, Gaiters worked in a variety of units including street crimes, CRT, organized crime, and intelligence.

 Gaiters credits one particular cop with sparking his interest in law enforcement.
 “We had beat cops who walked through my neighborhood.
 There was one beat cop in particular that I would walk around with all day.
 I learned what he did and I liked what he did.”
 Gaiters finds himself trying to emulate that officer even today.
 “When I speak with individuals within the community, I try to give them time and listen to them,” Gaiters says.